kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-2.md

 Overall, the values in the array show that the deeper *resnet34* model has a lower median and mean value in three out of the four logged cases.
-The only occurrence where this is not true, is the setup, that uses `split_seed = 23`.
+The only occurrence where this is not true, is the setup that uses `split_seed = 23`.
 This could hint at the train/test split being an important element for the models' performance on unseen data.
 It could negatively affect the models' performance on out of sample data.
 This concern was mentioned earlier already